isacikgoz/gitin/README.md

 - `cd` into `$GOPATH/src/github.com/isacikgoz/gitin` and start hacking

 ## Contribution
 - Contributions are welcome.
-If you like to please refer to [Contribution Guidelines]()
+If you like to please refer to [Contribution Guidelines](/CONTRIBUTING.md)
-- Bug reports should include descriptive steps to reproduce
+- Bug reports should include descriptive steps to reproduce so that maintainers can easily understand the actual problem
-- Feature requests are welcome, ask for anything seems appropriate
+- Feature requests are welcome, ask for anything that seems appropriate

 ## Credits
 - See the [credits page](https://github.com/isacikgoz/gitin/wiki/Credits)